 I always end up listening to people's words and writing them down.
 It's worse when I'm in class.
-I'll be sitting down, writing notes or a blog down, and somehow I hear a great line to write down.
-My margins are filled with other people's words.
+I'll be writing notes or a blog down when I hear a great line to write down.
+My margins get filled with other people's words.
 They're diagonal and lopsided.
-I can't even remember where … Continue reading A writer habit
+I can't even remember where some come from. … Continue reading A writer habit

 Sometimes the world may be against you.
 Everything may seem to fall apart as if you can’t get anything done.
 But even writing down three words is progress towards a goal.
 Three more strokes of a painting.
 Three more pages of a book.
 A little bit a day can go a long way.

-“The road to hell is paved with adverbs.” - Stephen King Adverbs have become some of the most hated words in the English language, especially for writers.
-Although, it's hard to see how adverbs slow stories down sometimes.
-Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate the story … Continue reading Writing adverbs
+“The road to hell is paved with adverbs.” - Stephen King Adverbs are some of the most hated words in the English language, especially for some writers.
+Though it's hard to see how adverbs slow stories down.
+Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate your story and … Continue reading Writing adverbs

 It’s a strange feeling when you want to write But you can’t The blank page stares as your mind has no ideas and the words don’t come Perhaps that’s not when you write But when you edit Copyright © Robin LeeAnn

 Overworking is easy for a writer.
 Writers are constantly thinking of poetic lines and/or story developments.
-After a while, our stories can get mixed up and everything written comes out forced.
+After a while, our stories get mixed up and everything written comes out forced.
 But is it even possible for a writer to take a break?
 Kind of.
-We can psychically stop writing down stories or ideas.
-We … Continue reading Writing breaks
+We can psychically stop writing.
+We can pause and stop ourselves … Continue reading Writing breaks

 Do you ever feel like you want to write, but can’t?
 You stare at the screen for ten minutes before you decide: “Well this isn’t going anywhere.”
 You look up what other people wrote online, but your mind says something like: “I can’t copy what she wrote.
 But would people notice if we wrote about … Continue reading Writing nothing